Frequently asked questions

 Absolutely.
 Adjusting methods are always adapted to a patient's size, weight, age, and specific complaint.
 In addition, most pregnant women find they have easier pregnancies and deliveries when they receive consistent chiropractic care

 This is a common misconception.
 While most people experience great relief with consistent chiropractic care, it certainly is not required.
-My practice focuses on helping you achieve significant pain relief as quickly and efficiently as possible.

 No. Since a Chiropractic adjustment is a specific force, applied in a specific direction to a specific joint, it is virtually impossible to adjust oneself correctly and accurately.
 It is not advised for one to attempt adjustments on their own.
 This type of self-joint manipulation is usually counterproductive and sometimes dangerous, often creating an already unstable spine or joint even more unstable.